cjuang/sendoff-to-space/README.md

 The backend of the website is coded in Python, SQL, and Flask.
 The frontend uses HTML, CSS, and Jinja.
 Twitter Bootstrap was used for formatting.

+This website was created by Caroline Juang for an Intro to Computer Programming class at Harvard University, December 2016.
+Send all questions to carolinejuang@gmail.com.

 # Vision
 In 2015 alone, a total of 87 orbital rockets were launched worldwide into space.
 This number is likely to continue to grow in both the public and private sectors as it has been in the past several years as more countries enter the space market.
 On average there